LiScythe/MAL-Bot---Rasa-Based-Iban-Language-Chatbot/README.md

 4. domain.yml - Contain Domain data that used by bot to return response to user questions.
 5. config.yml - Contain NLU pipeline and Dialgue Policy
 6. actions.py - Used to Save and Generate Dialogue Corpus between user and chatbot is ".tsv" format.

-Code Snippet:
+7. The code shown as following:

+        conversation=tracker.events
+        print(conversation)
+        import os
+        #if file not exist, create file
         if not os.path.isfile('chats.tsv'):
             with open('chats.tsv','w') as file:
                 file.write("user_input,\tbot_reply\n")
         chat_data=''